WPLift is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 You can also check out our review of the Kadence theme from the same developer.

-Part of the reason behind Ultimate Addons for Gutenberg’s popularity is that it comes bundled with many of Astra’s starter sites.
+Part of the reason behind Spectra’s popularity is that it comes bundled with many of Astra’s starter sites.
 But it’s also just generally a really flexible option that comes with a bunch of customizable blocks.

 You’ll get a good mix of basic foundational blocks, such as blocks for advanced headings, columns, multi buttons, etc. as well as blocks for specific use cases such as price lists, social share icons, testimonials, and more.